thephpleague/omnipay/README.md

 Tala Payments is a single package which provides abstract base classes and implementations for all officially supported gateways.
-Unsupported gateways can either be added by forking this package and submitting a pull request, or by distributing a separate library which depends on this package and makes use of the base classes and consistent developer API.
+Unsupported gateways can either be added by forking this package and submitting a pull request (unit tests and tidy code required), or by distributing a separate library which depends on this package and makes use of the base classes and consistent developer API.

 # Payment Gateways